How To Soften Chest Hair After Trimming

 Use fresh blades

 If you are choosing to completely shave off your hair, it is so important to use a fresh blade or razor.
-Fresh blades cut hair with less friction, and once again reduce irritation and razor burn.
+Fresh blades cut hair with less friction, thereby reducing irritation and razor burn.

-Using an old razor can increase the chance of ingrown hairs, and the older blades also hold on to bacteria, which could lead to infection, which is never fun to deal with.
+Using an old razor can increase the risk of ingrown hairs, and older blades also harbor bacteria, which could lead to infection — a condition that’s never fun to deal with.

 Sensitive shaving gel